 Supporting Hawaii's First Net-Zero Energy Affordable Housing Community

-NREL partnered with the Department of Hawaiian Homelands, Hawaiian Homelands Trust, and the architectural firm Group 70 International to design each of the net-zero homes and the village's community center.
-The U.S. Green Building Council's Leadership awarded the project its Leadership in Energy and Environmental Design Platinum designation.
+NREL partnered with the Department of Hawaiian Homelands, Hawaiian Homelands Trust, and an architectural firm to design net-zero homes and the village's community center.
+The U.S. Green Building Council awarded the project its Leadership in Energy and Environmental Design Platinum designation.

-NREL and General Motors Announce R&D Partnership to Reduce Cost of Automotive Fuel Cells
+NREL and GM Partner to Reduce Cost of Automotive Fuel Cells

 NREL Staff Recognized for Top Innovations

-NREL recently recognized the professionals behind the lab's greatest innovations from the past year during its annual Innovation and Technology Transfer Awards ceremony.
-The event also celebrated NREL's commercialization and partnering successes, recognizing the researchers and engineers—including three honorees in the new Rising Stars Award category—who made it happen.
+NREL recently recognized the professionals behind the lab's greatest innovations during its annual Innovation and Technology Transfer Awards ceremony.
+The event also celebrated NREL's commercialization and partnering successes, recognizing the researchers and engineers who made it happen.

 NREL and SkyFuel Partnership Reflects Bright Future for Solar Energy